5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 1

-Below are the few questions that will help to answer your fundamental question of whether to invest in Agile adoption or not.
+Given below are a few of the questions that will help answer your fundamental question of whether to invest in Agile adoption or not.

 Obviously, there is no explicit financial cost of moving to Agile but there is always an implicit investment involved in any radical change in the organization.

-The expected difference in project value, timeline, and the quality will determine this decision.
+The expected difference in project value, timeline, and quality will determine this decision.

-Here are the top 5 fundamental questions to decide whether Agile is feasible for your organization or not:
+Presenting the top 5 fundamental questions to test whether Agile is feasible for you

-Q #1) Do you have the patronage from Top management?
+#1) Do you have patronage from Top management

-As we can see, Agile is 80% delivery while only 20% quota of efforts is remaining for assessment, planning, and deployment.
-So, it is mandatory to have your top people, authorized and responsible for delivery, on board.
+As you can see, Agile is 80% delivery while only 20% quota of efforts is remaining for assessment, planning, and deployment.
+Therefore, it is mandatory to have your top people on board who are authorized and responsible for delivery.

-They should not only be in agreement with Agile delivery rather should be excited enough to sponsor the transition.
+Not only should they be in agreement with Agile delivery, but rather they should be excited enough to sponsor the transition.

-If they are not committed towards Agile and endorsing it just for the experimentation purpose, they would most probably opt for traditional processes after few failures rather than converting them into success through retrospectives.
+If they are not committed towards Agile and endorsing it just for experimentation purposes, they would most probably opt for traditional processes after a few failures rather than converting them into success through retrospectives.

-One of the major reasons of our successful Agile implementation was our president’s inspiration from the Scrum used in Microsoft.
-As Microsoft partner, he had been in close interaction with key Microsoft people who influenced his opinion about the viability of Agile more than any survey could do.
+One of the major reasons for our successful Agile implementation was our president’s inspiration from the Scrum used in Microsoft.
+As a Microsoft partner, he was in close interaction with key Microsoft people who influenced his opinion about the viability of Agile more than any survey could do.

 Agile Deliver approach